 Slack for executives

 Slack helps executives stay connected across all levels and locations.
-With Slack, you can get a bird’s-eye view of important initiatives and quickly gather information, make decisions, and support your team.
+Get a bird’s-eye view of your company to make informed decisions and support your team.

-- Get what you need to provide feedback and make decisions.
+- Get the info needed to provide feedback and make decisions.

 - Tailor Slack to focus on what's most important.

 - Connect with employees from across the company.

 Keep everyone aligned